-Valuation Timing Actuarially determined contribution rates are calculated on a calendar year basis as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.
-Actuarial Cost Method Entry Age (level percentage of pay) (1) Amortization Method Recognition of economic/ demographic gains or losses Straight-Line amortization over Expected Working Life Recognition of assumptions changes or inputs Straight-Line amortization over Expected Working Life Asset Valuation Method Smoothing period 5 years Recognition method Non-asymptotic Corridor None Inflation 2.50% Salary Increases Varies by age and service.
-4.6% average over career including inflation.
-Investment Rate of Return 7.60% (Gross of administrative expenses) Cost-of-Living Adjustments Cost-of-Living Adjustments for McMullen County are considered to be substantively automatic under GASB 68.
+Valuation Timing Actuarially determined contribution rates are calculated on a calendar year basis, as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.
+Actuarial Cost Method Entry Age (level percentage of pay) (1) Asset Valuation Method Smoothing period 5 years Recognition method Non-asymptotic Corridor None Inflation 2.50% Salary Increases Varies by age and service.
+Investment Rate of Return 7.60% (Gross of administrative expenses) Cost-of-Living Adjustments Cost-of-Living Adjustments for McMullen County are not considered to be substantively automatic under GASB 68.
 Therefore, an annual 100% CPI cost-of-living adjustment is included in the GASB calculations.
 No assumption for future cost-of-living adjustments is included in the funding valuation.
 Retirement Age Members who are eligible for service retirement are assumed to commence receiving benefit payments based on age.
 The average age at service retirement for recent retirees is 61.
 Mortality Depositing members 135% of the Pub-2010 General Employees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Employees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
-Service retirees, beneficiaries and non- depositing members 135% of the Pub-2010 General Retirees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
+Service retirees, beneficiaries and non-depositing members 135% of the Pub-2010 General Retirees Amount-Weighted Mortality Table for males and 120% Pub-2010 General Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.
 Disabled retirees 160% of the Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for males and 125% Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table for females, both projected with 100% of the MP-2021 Ultimate scale after 2010.

-(1) Individual entry age normal cost method, as required by GASB 68, used for GASB calculations.

-Note that a slightly different version of the entry age normal cost method is used for the funding actuarial valuation.
+(1)Individual entry age normal cost method, as required by GASB 68, used for GASB calculations.
+Note that the replacement life entry age cost method is used for the funding actuarial valuation, which differs from the GASB-required approach in that it assumes that the current benefit provisions always applied.